BenjaminBush/BenjaminBush.github.io/_posts/2023-11-09-nano_medgpt_1.md

 decode = lambda i: ''.join([itos[j] for j in i])
 ```

-As an example, the sentence "Huck is sleeping next to the fireplace" can be encoded as<p> [17, 30, 12, 20, 36, 18, 28, 36, 28, 21, 14, 14, 25, 18, 23, 16, 36, 23, 14, 33, 29, 36, 29, 24, 36, 29, 17, 14, 36, 15, 18, 27, 14, 25, 21, 10, 12, 14]<br>
+As an example, the sentence

+"Huck is sleeping next to the fireplace"

+can be encoded as

+[17, 30, 12, 20, 36, 18, 28, 36, 28, 21, 14, 14, 25, 18, 23, 16, 36, 23, 14, 33, 29, 36, 29, 24, 36, 29, 17, 14, 36, 15, 18, 27, 14, 25, 21, 10, 12, 14]<br>

  Observe that the capital "H" in "Huck" first needs to be lowercased to "h" since our vocabulary is produced from our clean_text function. <br><br>
- Now that we have successfully cleaned our dataset, and creating a way to represent that dataset to the machine, we can begin developing a machine learning model to predict the next character!
+ Now that we have successfully cleaned our dataset, and created a way to represent that dataset to the machine, we can begin developing a machine learning model to predict the next character!

 ## Language Modeling
 Let us discuss in greater detail what "predict the next character" means.
 For simplicity, I have excluded the words "given some context".
 In this case, "some context" just means the previous characters.
 It's easy enough to think about this like an autocomplete task -- when you are searching in your search bar, or writing an e-mail, your browser will often suggest an autocomplete to help you achieve your goal more quickly.
 That is exactly what we aim to do here.
-Thus, we revise the formal statement of our task to<br>
+Thus, we revise the formal statement of our task to<br><br>
 Predict the next character given the previous $k$ characters. <br>
 Where $k \geq 0$. <br>

-For those of you that have used ChatGPT, you supply context in the form of the chat prompt.

 Let's aim to formulate this mathematically.
 When we seek to predict the next character, there is some probability associated with every character in our vocabulary.
 We formulate this probability of character $x$ being the next character given context $k$ as <br>